tlsimala/KBSCodingChallenge/README.md

     5. It should be running now and instead of creating a test suite, I wanted you to be able to interact with the program as        if you were a scientist trying to enter information!

  I hope that you enjoy my solution! (:

+ ASSUMPTIONS:
+ 1. I am assuming that(P-12345.A2 as an example) P-12345 is the plate and A2 is the well, so when it is time to transfer           content from well to another well (P-3.A4 as an example) P-3 is another plate and A4 is a well.
+However, P-3 is a plate,       it isn't the "main plate" and is more of a sub plate.

+   For a visual example,
+                  S <---- the compound
+               P-12345 <--- parent plate or main plate
+                    \
+                     \
+                       P-3 <---- still a plate, but a sub plate within this compound (not a completely new plate)